Mapo Bridge: Suicides

 The suicide rate is very high in South Korea and bridge jumping is common.
-Mapo Bridge has a reputation of jumpers with over 100 attempts in between 2007 and 2012.
+Mapo Bridge has a reputation of jumpers with over 100 attempts between 2007 and 2012.

 On July 26, 2013, Sung Jae-ki jumped off Mapo Bridge in an attempt to draw attention to gender inequality against men and a plea to accrue needed funds for "Men of Korea".
 Although rescue work began almost immediately after he fell and a widespread search of the Han River was conducted, it took three days to retrieve his body.

-In an effort to deter suicides on the bridge, Samsung Life Insurance added pictures, words, and a statue that were intended to foster an encouraging atmosphere.
-For instance, the bridge's handrails were equipped with motion sensors to sense movement, lighting up with short phrases (written with the help of suicide prevention specialists and psychologists), also showing photos of happy families among other things.
+In September 2012, Samsung Life Insurance and Cheil Worldwide attempted to deter suicides on the bridge by adding pictures, words, and a statue that were intended to foster an encouraging atmosphere.
+For instance, the bridge's handrails were equipped with motion sensors to sense movement, lighting up with short phrases, written with the help of suicide prevention groups, also showing photos of happy families among other things.
+The bridge was given the nickname "Bridge of Life".
+Suicide attempts increased in the following years, from 11 attempts in 2011 (before installation) and 15 in 2012 (the year it was installed) to 184 in 2014, due in part to heightened publicity.
+However, deaths remained steady at 5-6 each year.

-However, such measures were deemed to be a failure in 2015 and Samsung eventually replaced the lights and slogans with barriers in a return to a more physical approach to suicide prevention by October.
+Such measures were deemed to be a failure in 2015.
+Samsung eventually replaced the lights with barriers in a return to a more physical approach to suicide prevention by October.
+Some slogans remained until 2019, which included phrases that featured "questionable choices of words like, 'Try it, then' and 'Hahahahahaha.'"

+The existing 1.5m tall barriers were extended by another meter in 2016, and in 2022, AI monitoring was introduced.
+Following the extension of barriers, the number of attempts decreased in 2017, and all were prevented or rescued in 2022.